-Best Poster Design:
+Best Poster Design Award:

-Recognizes the team that creates the most effective and visually engaging poster to showcase their robot's design, features, and development process.
+Recognizes two teams that create the most effective and visually engaging posters to showcase their robot's design, features, and development process.
 This award celebrates a poster that clearly communicates the team's journey, including the challenges they faced, the solutions they implemented, and the lessons learned.
 The winning poster should be well-organized, with distinct sections for team introduction, hardware and software design, and achievements, all presented in a cohesive and visually appealing manner.
 The poster should be informative yet concise, with visuals that enhance the understanding of the robot's unique aspects.
 This award is determined by judges.